hannayurchyk/portfolio_agent/README.md

 - Both the CNN and RNN-based agents outperformed the baseline.
 - The **CNN model** nearly doubled the initial wealth, showing superior performance compared to the RNN.

+## Authors:
-This project was a collaborative effort, with each team member contributing equally over time.
+This project was a team effort of Alexis Viau-Cardinal (AlexisViauCardinal) and Hanna Yurchyk (@hannayurchyk).

 ## References:
 [1] Z. Jiang, D. Xu, and J. Liang, “A deep reinforcement learning framework for the financial portfolio management problem,” 2017.